apache/airflow/dev/README_RELEASE_AIRFLOW.md

 # Verify the release candidate by PMC members

-The PMC members should verify the releases in order to make sure the release is following the [Apache Legal Release Policy](http://www.apache.org/legal/release-policy.html).
+PMC members should verify the releases in order to make sure the release is following the [Apache Legal Release Policy](http://www.apache.org/legal/release-policy.html).

 At least 3 (+1) votes should be recorded in accordance to